whimsicalley/hw_listeners_manalio_alley/README.md

 * [Form elements collection by W3Schools](http://www.w3schools.com/jsref/coll_form_elements.asp) Helped me understand what I was doing wrong in my form event listener!
 I forgot to add ".value" so my JavaScript kept returning "undefined" or "HTML input type".

+* [Gif-finder](http://gif-finder.com/aubrey-plaza-annoyed-no/) Used the Aubrey gif from this site.

 ## Comments

-Super scary homework at first... but I'm pretty proud by how far I could go on my own.
+Super scary homework at first... but I think I kind of got the hang of it.